KareimGazer/KareimGazer/README.md

 - see my rank on leetcode
 - look at my Kaggle record
 -->
-- 🛠️ I’m currently working on building new machine-learning applications.
+- 🛠️ I’m working on building new machine learning applications.
 - 📖 I’m currently learning more about Generative AI.
+- ❓ Ask me about Machine Learning and web Applications.
 - ✍️ I regularly write articles on [medium](https://medium.com/@kareimtarek1972)
-- ❓ Ask me about Machine learning, Web Apps, and Computer Graphics.
 - 🧩 I solve algorithms on [leet code](https://leetcode.com/u/KareimGazer/)
+- 🐋 Have a look at the container images of my applications on [DockerHub](https://hub.docker.com/repositories/1701002).

 # About Me
 I'm a Computer Vision Applications Engineer who works in Agile and Kanban settings.
 I regularly blog on [medium](https://medium.com/@kareimtarek1972).